What is the purpose of a transoesophageal echocardiogram?

 How long does a transoesophageal echocardiogram take?

 Transoesophageal echocardiograms usually take an hour or less.
 However, you may be kept for observation for a few hours after the test.
-You may expect that your consultant cardiologist will discuss the results of your scan before you leave the clinic.
+Your consultant cardiologist will normally discuss the results of your scan before you leave the clinic.

 How is transoesophageal echocardiogram done?